an0015ng/AI_ML_Job_Analysis_SQL_Tableau/README.md

 - Expand analysis to include more granular industries or emerging job titles
 - Build automated pipelines for regular dashboard updates

 If you have feedback, questions, or would like to discuss how this framework can be adapted for your organization, please [contact me](mailto:an0015ng@gmail.com).
-For more projects, visit my [GitHub]((https://github.com/an0015ng)).
+For more projects, visit my [GitHub](https://github.com/an0015ng) page.